After6Services/mt-plugin-superassets-for-soundcloud/README.md

-# SoundCloud Assets
+# SoundCloudAssets

-SoundCloud Assets is a Movable Type plugin that allows users to import and use SoundCloud tracks as native assets in the Movable Type Asset Manager.
+SoundCloudAssets is a Movable Type plugin that allows users to import and use SoundCloud tracks as native assets in the Movable Type Asset Manager.
 It is part of the SuperAssets series of plugins from After6 Services LLC.

 # Installation